croaky/blog/articles/ruby-file-guard.md

 code/ruby/lib/github/client.rb
 ```

-I can reference `Github::Client` from other files in the project,
+I can reference `GitHub::Client` from other files in the project,
 which will not run the code in the `if $0 == __FILE__` guard.

 I can also run the file directly for a tight feedback loop during development.